Knitting is an entertaining, versatile creative hobby to pick up!

 While this is the largest in the Lion Brand collection, it can be a bit hard to get your hands on.
 Thankfully, the brand makes plenty of other jumbo yarns to choose from.

 Best for: Blankets, baby accessories, pillows, bathmats

-This 100 percent polyester chenille chunky yarn is incredibly soft and velvety and is one of the best choices for baby blankets or baby accessories.
-Easy to crochet or knit, Happy Chunky yarn uses six millimeters to ten millimeter-sized needles.
+This 100% polyester chenille chunky yarn is incredibly soft and velvety and is one of the best choices for baby blankets or baby accessories.
+Easy to crochet or knit, Happy Chunky yarn uses six-millimeter to ten-millimeter-sized needles.

-Each skein is a total of 50 grams, keeping any project super lightweight and fluffy.
+Each skein consists of 50 grams, keeping any project super lightweight and fluffy.
 Because of the polyester material, this bulky yarn is effortlessly cleaned in a washer and dryer.

 Happy Chunky Double Yarn also boasts an AZO certification, which is given to yarns that pass testing.
 AZO dyes found in wool can sometimes cause allergic reactions, so little to no AZO dyes will result in certification from the European Union.

-Produced in Denmark, anyone in the EU can get their hands on this yarn at the link below, but readers outside the US might want to try another option.
+Produced in Denmark, anyone in the EU can get their hands on this yarn at the link below.
+However, readers outside the US might have to try another option.